 At Wetherby Senior, we offer boys the opportunity to choose from three main languages: French, German and Spanish.

-The Modern Foreign Languages Department is committed to broadening our boys’ understanding of the world, and develop strong, life-long linguistic skills.
+The Modern Foreign Languages Department is committed to broadening our boys’ understanding of the world and to develop strong, life-long linguistic skills.

 The location of the school is unique in that the surrounding area of Marylebone is a culturally rich community where many languages are spoken.